sisrfeng/coc-wiki/Using-coc-extensions.md

         ```
 * Extensions could have specified more client options, like `fileEvents` to watch files (require [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which could be used to fix the result that returned from language server.

+## Differencse between coc extension and VSCode extension.

+* Coc extensions use [coc.nvim](https://www.npmjs.org/package/coc.nvim) as dependency instead of [VSCode](https://www.npmjs.com/package/vscode)
+* Coc extensions support language server features by using API from coc.nvim instead of [vscode-languageclient](https://www.npmjs.com/package/vscode-languageclient) which is bundled with VSCode.
+* Coc extensions support some of features that VSCode extensions have:
+  * `activate` and `deactivate` api.
+  * `activationEvents` in package.json.
+  * Configuration support: `contributes.configuration` in package.json.
+  * Commands support: `contributes.commands`.

 ## Implemented coc extensions

 * [coc-json](https://github.com/neoclide/coc-json): language server features for json.